 BENEFITS OF MEMBERSHIP

-- Networking with peers and other youth-serving organizations;
+- The ability to network with peers and other youth-serving agencies

-- Updates on national trends and concerns affecting youth;
+- Receive current updates on national trends and concerns that affect youth and ministry

 EXPECTATIONS OF ORGANIZATIONAL MEMBERS